Florianópolis, Brazil: The city with an island escape

 Florianópolis – if you hear it also being called Floripa, please know that that is exactly the same thing – strikes as a strong favourite for travellers in Brazil, and was officially named the best place in Brazil to live a few years back.
 It’s a crown well deserved, and the place really drew us in for the 2 weeks we spent there.
 It genuinely had us wondering if we should leave Colombia behind and set up a new life in Florianópolis for good.
 But where to stay in Florianopolis, Brazil?
 We’ve put together a little run-down of the towns of Florianópolis so that you get an idea of where to base yourself.
 Florianópolis actually covers both the mainland city itself and the nearby island of Santa Catarina, which is a mix of developed city and small fishing towns.
 Those few travellers we met who said that the place was just ‘meh’ we assume only kept to the city.
 It’s the towns of Santa Catarina that are where to stay in Florianopolis!

-A vibe guide to the towns of Florianopolis:
+A vibe guide to the 8 best towns of Florianopolis:

 This is among the most developed towns, with plenty going on in summer.
 It’s popular with Argentinians (where in Brazil isn’t, to be fair), mainly due to its good beach lined with bars and vendors all the way down.
 It has generally calm seas and more of a group/family vibe.
 Canasvieiras is home to a fantastic pizza and churrasco buffet where waiters come round to serve you fresh out of the oven rather than the food sitting on a buffet table.
 You should also check out Silvestres, a popular pizza bar with music.